Fatsoma/ticket_allocation_coding_test/README.md

 A 2xx status code must be returned on success.

 A 4xx status code must be returned on any request that attempts to purchase more tickets than are available.
 In this case, no tickets should be purchased for that request.

+## License

+See LICENSE file.

+Please be honest and do not share your solutions to this challenge with other job applicants.
+You may adapt this problem for your own company's hiring process but it should be changed enough to require applicants to do their own work.